leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 ## Indexing Without Evidence

 In cases where it's not practical to prove that an indexing operation is in bounds, there are other alternatives.
-Adding an question mark results in an `Option`, where the result is `some` if the index is in bounds, and `none` otherwise.
+Adding a question mark results in an `Option`, where the result is `some` if the index is in bounds, and `none` otherwise.
 For example:
 ```lean
 {{#example_decl Examples/Props.lean thirdOption}}